Vi-r-us/Simple-Price-Grid-Component/README.md

-# Single price grid component solution
+# Single price grid component

 I created a Single Price Grid Component, featuring a modern-looking UI design responsive to all screen sizes.
 This project was developed as part of the [Frontend Mentor challenge](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
 To achieve responsiveness, I utilized a grid layout combined with media queries.